Akwete cloth: History

-Multiple creation stories and proposed dates exist for Akwete cloth, though evidence of their existence goes back as far as the 17th and 18th century, possibly even to the origin of Igboland itself.
-The Federal Commission of Museums and Monuments in Nigeria has excavated pieces of Akwete cloth dating back to the ninth century.
+Multiple creation stories and proposed dates exist for Akwete cloth, though evidence of their existence goes back to the mid 19th century.

-Popular oral tradition states that a woman named Dada Nwakata was the first well known Akwete weaver.
-She helped further the weaving practice by introducing threads from the Acham cloth, acquired through trade with the Portuguese in the 14th-16th century.
-Studying the structures of the cloth, Dada developed a style similar to Acham completely in secret.
-A deaf and mute friend of hers later revealed Dada’s weaving patterns and techniques after her death.

 Trade along the Niger Delta in communication with other groups in Igboland sparked the desire for Akwete cloth.
 The primary patrons of the cloth were the local Ijo groups, who frequently traded for and commissioned specific patterns and colors of cloth.
-Other patrons included the Ibani, Okrika, and Kalabari speaking people.
+Other patrons included the Ibani, Okrika, and Kalabari-speaking people.
+Few Akwete designs were gotten from the Aso Olona clothing sold to the Ijo by Ijebu Yorubas who commissioned Ndoki-Igbos of Akwete for popular Ijebu designs.
 The connection to these groups comes from people migrating along the Niger River.
 Merchants from these groups had residencies within Akwete, suggesting that they would remain there for extended periods of time.

-As the palm oil and kernel trade declined along with the outlawing of slavery, Akwete cloth quickly rose to prominence as Akwete’s primary trade commodity.
-This turned what was once a part time occupation for women into a full-time occupation and tradition.
+As the palm oil and kernel trade declined along with the outlawing of slavery, Akwete cloth quickly rose to prominence as Akwete's primary trade commodity.
+This turned what was once a part-time occupation for women into a full-time occupation and tradition.
 Recognition for Akwete cloth and its complexity was further gained when Europeans began to trade with the Akwete people.
 Additionally, Europeans offered Akwete women training on modern weaving techniques and access to foreign waving materials.
 By the 1800’s most Akwete weavers used only imported cotton and found ways to create patterns more quickly, such as sewing two or three stripes together.
-Access to European weaving methods additionally led to the Akwete utilizing the 2 yard long European standard size for cloth.
+Access to European weaving methods additionally led to the Akwete utilizing the 2-yard-long European standard size for cloth.
 Many weavers also embraced the textures of imported silk within their work and began to replicate foreign patterns or create new designs inspired by them.
-The use of machine made yarn additionally allowed Akwete weavers to improve the quality of their work and present the cloths to a vastly larger market.
+The use of machine-made yarn additionally allowed Akwete weavers to improve the quality of their work and present the cloths to a vastly larger market.
 Another influential change to Akwete weaving was the creation and utilization of the broadloom in 1946.
 It was a much larger loom that reduced weaving time and allowed for larger cloths to be created.
-However, it was quite expensive so many Akwete women weren’t able to afford it.
+However, it was quite expensive so many Akwete women weren't able to afford it.